Travel hackers share rewards card-milking tips

 So, what exactly is travel hacking?
 It’s loosely defined as strategizing to maximize your travel dollar, often by opening and using multiple rewards cards to rack up as many airline miles and points as possible.
 But Johnston extends the definition beyond points and miles and includes tactics such as knowing the best time to book flights, how to search for the best deals and how to find cheap accommodations.

 Want to become a travel hacker?
-Here's how to get started:
+Here are six tips to get you started:

-1) Apply for one or more cards.
-If you have excellent credit and don't carry a balance on your cards, apply for a travel rewards card that has a sign-up bonus.
+1. Apply for one or more cards.
+If you have excellent credit and don’t carry a balance on your cards, apply for a travel rewards card that has a sign-up bonus.
 Many offer 10,000 to 40,000 miles for opening the card.
-For example, the Capital One Venture card has a sign-up bonus of 10,000 miles and offers 2 miles for every dollar spent on the card.
-Johnston likes the Chase Sapphire Preferred, which offers a 40,000-point sign-up bonus (each point can get you 1 airline mile), 2 points for each dollar spent on restaurants and travel and 1 point for other purchases.
+For example, the Gold Delta SkyMiles American Express card has a sign-up bonus of 30,000 miles after you make $1,000 in purchases in the first three months.
+It also offers 2 miles for every dollar spent with Delta and 1 mile for all other eligible purchases.
+Johnston likes the Chase Sapphire Preferred, which currently offers a 50,000-point sign-up bonus after you spend $4,000 in the first three months, 2 points for each dollar spent on restaurants and travel and 1 point for other purchases.

-4) Strategize.
-Don't just accrue miles and points willy-nilly, Jones says.
+4. Strategize.
+Don’t just accrue miles and points willy-nilly, Jones says.
 Instead, think ahead and be strategic.
 For example, Jones concentrates on accumulating points in two major points networks, United and Hilton, that fit with the airlines and hotels he uses most often.
-For planning help, Johnston recommends using resources such as MileWise.com, a site that allows you to search flights and will give you prices in dollars, miles and points.
-He also likes AwardWallet.com for keeping track of rewards.
+Apps such as the Wallaby Mobile App are one way travelers can maximize their credit card rewards.

 Opening lots of cards for their sign-up bonuses, closing them and repeating — a practice known as “churning” — may sound like a quick way to rack up points.
-But it's risky, says Greg Meyer, a community relations manager at Meriwest Credit Union.
-Here's why:
+But it’s risky, says Greg Meyer, branch manager at Provident Credit Union in Palo Alto, California.
+Here’s why:

 - Credit overload.
 Having too much available credit can prevent you from getting a mortgage, car loan or home equity loan, Meyer says.
-For example, one client of his wanted a $100,000 loan for a major kitchen remodel, but had seven credit cards open, each with a $20,000 limit.
+For example, he says a former client wanted a $100,000 loan for a major kitchen remodel, but had seven credit cards open, each with a $20,000 limit.
 The loan underwriters decided the client was too big a risk, but he was eventually able to get the loan by closing five cards, Meyer says.

 - Card confusion.
 Having too many open cards can be overwhelming and make it hard to keep track of your accounts, Jones says.
 It’s very important to keep track of your accounts to make sure you make all payments on time, keep cards active and check for any unauthorized or suspicious activity on an account, Meyer says.
 If you do have multiple cards, Meyer recommends using online banking and setting up alerts to remind you to check your accounts.